 Menu Close

-Mac Admins’ new favorite, MDM-agnostic, “set-it-and-forget-it” end-user messaging for Apple’s Declarative Device Management-enforced macOS update deadlines
+A maintenance release to Mac Admins’ new favorite, MDM-agnostic, “set-it-and-forget-it” end-user reminder for Apple’s Declarative Device Management-enforced macOS update deadlines that further simplifies enterprise-wide deployment and adds user warnings for excessive uptime and low disk space

 Overview

-While Apple’s Declarative Device Management (DDM) provides Mac Admins a powerful method to enforce macOS updates, its built-in notification tends to be too subtle for most Mac Admins:
+While Apple’s Declarative Device Management (DDM) provides Mac Admins a powerful way to enforce macOS updates, its built-in notification is often too subtle for most administrators:

-DDM OS Reminder evaluates the most recent EnforcedInstallDate and setPastDuePaddedEnforcementDate entries in /var/log/install.log, then leverages a swiftDialog-enabled script and LaunchDaemon pair to dynamically deliver a more prominent end-user message of when the user’s Mac needs to be updated to comply with DDM-enforced macOS update deadlines:
+DDM OS Reminder evaluates the most recent EnforcedInstallDate and setPastDuePaddedEnforcementDate entries in /var/log/install.log, and then leverages a swiftDialog-enabled script plus a LaunchDaemon to deliver a more prominent end-user dialog that reminds users to update their Mac to comply with DDM-enforced macOS update deadlines.

 Features